Lofty's Roach Soufflé: Story of the album

-Lofty's Roach Souffle was inspired by Connick's experiences on the film Memphis Belle: "In case you're curious about the title 'Lofty's Roach Souffle', last summer I was in England filming Memphis Belle, which is a World War II movie about a B-17.
+Lofty's Roach Soufflé was inspired by Connick's experiences on the film Memphis Belle: "In case you're curious about the title 'Lofty's Roach Souffle', last summer I was in England filming Memphis Belle, which is a World War II movie about a B-17.
 The actors were sent to boot camp at an SAS training ground where we met Lofty.
 Lofty was introduced to us as the premier survivalist in the world and he showed us one survival tip after another.
 D. B. Sweeney, who played the navigator in the movie, and I became friends during the shoot.
 D.B. also happens to be a fine chef, and he quickly noticed that Lofty could make food out of almost anything.
 Lofty was the master of outdoor cuisine!
 D.B. figured that Lofty might even be able to make roach souffle.
 I wrote a song to remind me of this experience."